FenixFly/sheesh-pytorch/training/README.md

-# Trainig scripts for Cardiospike project
+# Training scripts for Cardiospike project

 ## Structure of the README